 If I had my way, everyone would buy used homes from private sellers or only use financing from a private bank but I know that’s not possible.
 Over the years I’ve tried to provide a lot of helpful advice and tips for those buying a new home.
 Education is power and that’s especially true when it comes to buying a new manufactured home.

-The Dealer-Financed Manufactured Home Trap
+Dealer-Financed Manufactured Homes: The Trap

 Obtain Your Own Private Financing

 The best piece of advice anyone can give a potential manufactured home-buyer is to obtain your own financing before setting foot on a dealer’s lot.

 Obtaining financing through the dealers is not advisable and should be avoided at all costs.
 Dealer financing has higher interest rates, lower down-payment requirements, and longer terms.

 Take a look at the following loans of actual Clayton home buyers.
 Each scenario is a prime example of the issues of financing a home through a dealer:

 The Ackley family were done dirty by their dealer.
 They went to the dealership and chose a nice model.
 The dealer ran their credit and told they qualified for a loan at 7% interest.

 The couple paid the deposit to have the home built and at the dealers urging had the foundation poured for their new home – all before the loan was signed.

 The day the new home left the factory the dealer called the couple in.
 ‘Something has came up,’ he said.